Elmer L. Towns: Liberty University

 In 1970, Jerry Falwell, then pastor of Thomas Road Baptist Church, began a fund-raising campaign to create an institute of higher learning and started researching candidates to help lead the school.
 Falwell and Towns had met previously during the preparation for The Ten Largest Sunday Schools and What Made Them Grow, as Thomas Road Baptist Church was number nine on the list.
-Towns' academic work in Christian education and previous experiences with the college accreditation process made him a strong candidate.
+Towns's academic work in Christian education and previous experiences with the college accreditation process made him a strong candidate.
 In 1971, Falwell and Towns co-founded Lynchburg Baptist College in Lynchburg, Virginia (now Liberty University), with Falwell in an executive and fund-raising role and Towns as academic director and the school's only full-time instructor.

 In 1973, Towns left Lynchburg Baptist College on sabbatical and became a consultant for the consolidation of seven small Bible colleges into Baptist University of America, in Atlanta, Georgia.
 He then served as vice-president and academic dean.

 In 1977, Towns returned to Lynchburg Baptist College, which had been renamed Liberty Baptist College the previous year as editor-in-chief of all publications.
 During this time, Towns was editor of Faith Aflame, and started and edited Fundamentalist Journal and The Journal Champion (later renamed the Moral Majority Report).
 He was named dean of the seminary in 1979, and two years later, dean of the B.R.
 Lakin School of Religion.
 Under his leadership, the School of Religion received accreditation in 1984 and started a doctoral program in 1987.

 During Towns' academic career, he has given theological lectures and seminars at over 111 theological seminaries and colleges worldwide.
 He holds visiting professorship rank in five seminaries and has received six honorary doctoral degrees.
 He has published over 2,000 reference and/or popular articles.
 Five doctoral dissertations have analyzed his contribution to religious education and evangelism.